The Transformation Execution Gap

 What to Expect

 Engagement begins with a Strategy Call in which Dr. Ceruto assesses the specific neural patterns maintaining the transformation execution gap.
 This is not a general consultation.
-It is a precise evaluation of the cognitive architecture that stands between strategic intent and executive action.
+It is a precise evaluation of the cognitive architecture between strategic intent and executive action.

 From this assessment, Dr. Ceruto designs a structured protocol targeting the specific threat responses, identity constructs, and decision-making patterns relevant to the transformation at hand.
 The methodology is calibrated to the executive’s actual neurological profile, not a standardized framework.